 Our overall aim is for all children to make a significant and positive contribution to school life and be an excellent role model to others at all times.
-We aim for a healthy balance between and a positive attitude towards rewards and sanctions to encourage good behaviour which is clearly explained in our school behaviour policy.
+We aim for a healthy balance between and a positive attitude towards rewards and sanctions to encourage good behaviour which is clearly explained in our school behaviour policy and school charter.